Echundip/CEF488_GROUP8_2026/README.md

 CEF488 GROUP 8  Networked Real-Time Temperature Monitoring System

 A physical temperature sensor that sends live readings over a network, triggers alerts when things get too hot, and logs everything to a file.
-Built from scratch — hardware wiring to networked Python scripts running across multiple machines.
+Built from scratch ie from hardware wiring to networked Python scripts running across multiple machines.

 What It Does
 An LM35 sensor on an Arduino UNO reads room temperature every 2 seconds